legopitstop/Lots-More-Food-Mods/README.md

 ## Like Lot's More Food?
-Like lot's more food and all it has to offor?
-Want it to keep reciving updates?
-Consider helping out by dotating.
-Donateing Lets us know that you love what this mod has to offor, but keeping all the editions up-to-date is a time enucing task (expecially for one person).
+Like lot's more food and all it has to offer?
+Want it to keep receiving updates?
+Consider helping out by donating.
+Donating Lets us know that you love what this mod has to offer, but keeping all the editions up-to-date is a very time-consuming task (especially for one person).
 Thank You.

 [Patreon](https://www.patreon.com/Legopitstop)